olemp/gh-copilot-intro/README.md

 - You can adjust telemetry settings in VS Code preferences
 - Consider using Copilot in private repositories for sensitive projects
 - Use workspace settings to disable Copilot for specific projects or folders that contain sensitive information

+## 7. Best Practices

+To get the most out of GitHub Copilot, consider these best practices:

+### Writing Effective Prompts

+- **Be Specific**: Provide clear and detailed instructions about what you want to achieve
+- **Use Comments**: Add descriptive comments before empty functions to guide Copilot
+- **Include Context**: Mention relevant libraries, patterns, or constraints in your prompts
+- **Break Down Complex Tasks**: Ask for smaller, focused code snippets rather than large functions

+### Tips for Better Suggestions

+- **Start with Function Signatures**: Define the function name and parameters to get more relevant completions
+- **Include Examples**: When appropriate, include example inputs and outputs in comments
+- **Use Type Annotations**: Adding type hints helps Copilot understand your intent
+- **Chain Completions**: Accept a partial suggestion, then continue requesting more code

+### Working with Context Limitations

+- **Keep Related Code Visible**: Open related files to give Copilot more context
+- **Restate Important Context**: Sometimes repeating key information in comments helps
+- **Use Workspace Organization**: Keep related files in logical folders to help Copilot understand project structure
+- **Reference External APIs**: When using external libraries, include import statements before requesting related code

+## 8. Organizational Impact

+Integrating GitHub Copilot into your team's workflow can have significant organizational impacts:

+### Productivity Benefits

+- **Accelerated Development**: Developers can implement features faster with AI assistance
+- **Reduced Repetitive Work**: Common coding patterns can be automated
+- **Faster Onboarding**: New team members can learn codebases more quickly
+- **Knowledge Sharing**: Copilot can suggest approaches based on best practices

+### Implementation Strategies

+- **Start Small**: Begin with non-critical projects to build familiarity
+- **Establish Guidelines**: Create team standards for reviewing and using AI-generated code
+- **Share Success Stories**: Document productivity wins to encourage adoption
+- **Continuous Learning**: Keep up with new Copilot features and capabilities

+### Measuring Success

+- **Code Velocity**: Track changes in development speed
+- **Developer Satisfaction**: Gather feedback on how Copilot affects developer experience
+- **Quality Metrics**: Monitor whether AI-assisted code has different bug rates
+- **Learning Curve**: Account for initial adjustment period when evaluating impact

+### Examples from Experience

+Consider documenting your own examples and productivity improvements here:
+- Tasks that were significantly faster with Copilot
+- Complex problems where Copilot provided unexpected solutions
+- Before/after metrics from your team's experience